-This Week's Show - Parliament or Not
+This Week's Show - Jefferson 104 (Jefferson the Builder)

 Looking for descriptions of a past show?
 Visit the Episode News page

-Please consider supporting The Thomas Jefferson Hour.
+Please Support The Thomas Jefferson Hour®

 The Thomas Jefferson Hour